zxue/install-ibm-watsonx-data-and-milvus/README.md

 ## Adding a Milvus service

 Select Infrastructure Manager from the navigation menu on the left side.
-Click on "Add components" and select "Minio" in the Services category.
+Click on "Add components" and select "Milvus" in the Services category.

+Fill the fields and create the Milvus service.

+- Display name, e.g. Milvus
+- Service configuration: small, medium, or large
+- Storage: choose the storage you configured
+- Path: any valid name for Milvus data and logs

 ![Milvus config with minio](media/milvus-config.png)